Luthaf/luthaf.github.io/_posts/2015-09-10-julia-some-criticism.md

 the middle of a script, without having explicitly replaced them (as in Python, when we do monkey-patching).

 This is bad for maintenance.
-You can not refactor easily your code, or it will start breaking like this.
+You cannot easily refactor your code, or it will start breaking like this.
 As there is a late binding for variables, you will not see errors until the runtime of your functions.
 So you better have a lot of unit tests to check your code.
-But scientists notoriously use not enough unit tests.
+But scientists notoriously don't use enough unit tests.

 On the top of that, `Base` and `Core` export a lot of symbols and you do not know what is or not in scope.